logux/docs/3-concepts/2-action.md

 # Actions

-Logux actions are very similiar to [Redux actions].
+Logux actions are very similar to [Redux actions].
 It is JSON objects, which describe what was changed in application state.
 If user do something, you should create action to change the state.
 State changes will update UI.

 For instance, if user press like, your application will create an action like: